-Although this sub-programme would contribute towards reductions in emissions to air including noise, an increase noise levels could be experienced at specific locations (SEOS AC1 PHH2).
-In combination with other parts of the Integrated Implementation Plan and other plans and programmes, including those from the land use sector, investment in light rail would help to: improve the development potential of certain zoned lands; facilitate consolidation of urban areas; facilitate reuse and regeneration of brownfield lands; and reduce sprawl (SEO PHH1).
-In this way, investment in light rail would help to facilitate a higher efficiency of land utilisation, increases in sustainable mobility and a reduction in the need to develop greenfield lands.
-The reduced need to develop greenfield lands further away from existing urban areas would result in lower adverse effects upon environmental components such as ecology (SEOS B1 B2 B3), landscape designations (SEO L1), archaeological (SEO CH1) and architectural (SEO CH2) heritage and soil (SEO S1).
+In combination with other parts of the Strategy and other plans and programmes, including those from the land use sector, these provisions would help to: improve the development potential of certain zoned lands; facilitate consolidation of urban areas; facilitate reuse and regeneration of brownfield lands; and reduce sprawl (SEO PHH1).
+In this way, a higher efficiency of land utilisation, increases in sustainable mobility and a reduction in the need to develop greenfield lands could be achieved.
+The reduced need to develop greenfield lands further away from existing urban areas would result in lower adverse effects upon environmental components such as ecology (SEOs B1 B2 B3), landscape designations (SEO L1), archaeological (SEO CH1) and architectural (SEO CH2) heritage and soil (SEO S1).
 Land use zoning objectives in force through existing land use plans have already been subject to SEA and AA processes.
-Any variation to or review of these plans and associated zoning objectives would also be required to be subject to SEA and AA processes.
-Potential significant adverse effects on various environmental components (SEOS AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1) as a result of developing these lands would be mitigated by environmental requirements, including those contained within the relevant land use plans.
+Any variation to or review of these plans and associated zoning objectives would be required to be subject to SEA and AA processes.
+Potential significant adverse effects on various environmental components (SEOs AC1 AC2 AC3 PHH1 PHH2 B1 B2 B3 MA1 MA2 MA3 W1 W2 W3 L1 CH1 CH2 S1) as a result of developing these lands would be mitigated by environmental requirements, including those contained within the relevant land use plans.